-Most land use applications require notice be given to the public about the proposed land use application.
+Most land use applications require that notice be given to the public about the proposed land use application.
 The notice allows the public to comment on the proposal.
 Public notice is not typically required for a construction permit, unless the permit includes review under the State Environmental Policy Act (SEPA).

 Notice can include a public information sign posted near the project site, notice by mail to owners within 500 feet of the proposal, a notice published in local newspapers, and the city's Weekly Permit Bulletin.
-Every land use proposal does not require a public notice sign be posted.
+Every land use proposal does not require a public notice sign to be posted.

 There are a number of ways to find out about development proposals in your neighborhood or elsewhere in the city.
 These include:

 Each Thursday the city publishes a bulletin listing new land use applications, recommendations and decisions.

 Signs are posted at certain project sites, informing the public of proposed land use actions and providing basic project information and phone numbers.

 Certain projects include an informational public meeting.
 See the Weekly Permit Bulletin for scheduled public meetings.
 Get information on Planning Commission meetings.

 Drop by the permit center located on the first floor of City Hall, review the Land Use Code (LUC) or ask us your general development-related questions.